Most Active Stories

 “It could take several weeks, or months until we could be back where businesses could operate as normal,” says Sanchez.
 “And during that time, we'd need to move supplies, we'd need to move people, we'd need to move equipment and other things necessary to bring us back into a state of operation.”

 Most mornings, however, the scene on the Bay is far from an emergency.
-So most of the time, Sanchez can focus on other things, like planning new ferry routes – a new one between the East Bay and South San Francisco is due to open later this year.
+So most of the time, Sanchez can focus on other things, like planning new ferry routes.

 It was an emergency that really jump-started the region’s ferry service.
 Ferry ridership dropped significantly after the Bay Bridge opened in 1936, and ferries pretty much died out until 1970, when the Golden Gate Ferry started service from Marin.
 When the Vallejo ferry opened in 1986, its main job was to take people to Marine World, which had just relocated from Southern California.